jen-sei/lensbeats-list-of-damage/README.md

 How do we do this without infringing on the privacy of users?
 Is it just a feedback loop?
 Traditional eShop customer user reviews that helps us distinguish the actors?
 The ones we see always flooded with bots?
 Surely there is a different path!

 Is it a machine learning algorithm, where the computer system is trained to identify patterns in user behaviour?
 Is this a certain on-chain action?
 Are we going to prove credibility based on followers and their individual score?
 Will this score become a social collateral to lend against?
 What happens when you get liquidated?
 Are you willing to stake your relationships and network status to back up what you say or relate to?
+Should you?

 How many degrees of separation do we need to assess the trustworthiness of an individual?
 Now we have some tools to not only keep track but to co-own our connections and share the relations!
 Let's explore.